 Day 19: - Flight from Lukla to Kathmandu

 Saying a final goodbye to our porters, we will have a flight back to Kathmandu of an exciting one hour.
-(It can also be a spare day in case of bad weather in Lukla which makes the Lukla flight delayed and canceled.)
+(It can also be an extra day in case of bad weather in Lukla, which makes the Lukla flight delayed and canceled.)

 Day 20: - Kathmandu free day.

 Today is a free day in Kathmandu valley.
 You are free to have some shopping and enjoy the local streets and the life of people.
-You can have a relaxing walk over the streets and view the normal living of Nepalese.
-Also, you can buy some memories and gifts back to your home.
+You can have a relaxing walk over the streets and view the healthy living of Nepalese.
+Also, you can repurchase some memories and gifts to your home.
 Full day leisure can be accompanied by some entertainment and sound time in the hotel.

 Day 21: - Final Departure